Inspect in-stream video ad delivery

 - Click Troubleshoot.

 The troubleshooting information appears on the same page.
-You can share the details with another user in your network by clicking Share this session above the details.
+To share the details with another user in your network, click Share this session.

 In the delivery details that appear on the DFP Troubleshoot page, you'll see some of the following details: